interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 1. There are only 1 second observation of each case.
 The future 3 seconds is the prediction horizon.

 2. Additional columns:  "interesting agent" indicates whether a vehicle is the ego agent of the case where 0 means no and 1 means yes.
 Each case only has one "interesting agent".  "track_to_predict" indicates whether a vehicle is a target agent for the trajectory prediction.
 All target agents are guaranteed to be fully observable in the 1+3 seconds of the raw data.
 Only vehicles are selected as the ego agent or the target agent.
 Regarding how the columns are labeled please check the [main page of the competition](http://challenge.interaction-dataset.com/prediction-challenge/intro).
-Participants are free to set the strategy of setting "interesting agent" and  "track_to_predict" in the train/val data.
+Participants are free to decide the strategy of setting "interesting agent" and  "track_to_predict" in the train/val data.

 ## Submission